MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-costing-methods.md

 ---
 title: Design Details - Costing Methods | Microsoft Docs
-description: The costing method determines if an actual or a budgeted value is capitalised and used in the cost calculation.
-Together with the posting date and sequence, the costing method also influences how the cost flow is recorded.
+description: This topic describes how the costing method affects how actual or a budgeted values are capitalised and used in the cost calculation.
-author: SorenGP
+author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na